SLAPaper/ComfyUI-Image-Selector/README.md

 ## Usage

-### Selectors
+### ImageSelector & ImageDuplicator

-There are two Selector nodes, one is `ImageSelector` under `image` category, another is `LatentSelecotr` under `latent` category.
-One is for images and one for latent images.
+Both nodes can be found in `image` category.

-Input: a list of selected indexes, start with 1 (not 0, sorry), seperated by comma.
+Selector takes a list of selected indexes, start with 1 (not 0, sorry), seperated by comma, and outputs only the selected images from input images.

 For example: